 • Candidate experience - No app downloads, mobile-friendly recording, and clear instructions.
 Complicated setups increase no-show rates.

-• Compliance and security - SOC 2 certification, GDPR compliance, and consent management matter for any team hiring across borders.
+• Compliance and security - SOC 2 certification, GDPR compliance, and recording consent management matter for any team hiring across borders.

 Now let’s break down the seven platforms worth your evaluation time.